Diagnosing Alzheimer's: How Alzheimer's is diagnosed

 - The cause of your symptoms

 Doctors may order additional laboratory tests, brain-imaging tests or send you for memory testing.
-These tests can provide doctors with useful information for diagnosis, including ruling out other diseases that cause similar symptoms.
+These tests can provide doctors with useful information for diagnosis, including ruling out other conditions that cause similar symptoms.

-Doctors will perform a physical evaluation and check that you don't have other health conditions that could be causing or contributing to your symptoms, such as signs of past strokes, Parkinson's disease or other medical conditions.
+Doctors will perform a physical evaluation and check that you don't have other health conditions that could be causing or contributing to your symptoms, such as signs of past strokes, Parkinson's disease, depression or other medical conditions.

 Assessing memory problems and other symptoms